Dishonesty: Debtors

-An example was a case involving the former CEO of a bank as the debtor.
+An example was a case involving the former CEO of the National Workers' Savings Bank as the debtor.
 The debtor was ordered to pay FIM 1.8 million in damages due to reckless lending that had led to a bankruptcy of the bank.
 However, the debtor kept multiple credit accounts overdrawn by withdrawing large sums of cash, which he claimed were for daily expenses and frequent travel abroad.
 Thus, garnishment was not possible, because he could claim that he had no net worth.
 The court found it unlikely that such sums could be spent on daily expenses, but were in fact stashed somewhere, and convicted the debtor of aggravated debtor's dishonesty.